Stuycs-K/final-project-3-sohele-chend/PRESENTATION.md

 Deobfuscation is the reverse process of obfuscation - it transforms obfuscated code back into a more readable and understandable form.
 Deobfuscation is necessary in scenarios like debugging, code audits, malware analysis, or when we need to understand the function and logic of a piece of obfuscated code.

-*Insert diagram illustrating the use cases of deobfuscation here.*

 ## Deobfuscation Techniques

 Just as there are many ways to obfuscate code, there are also various techniques to deobfuscate it.
 Some of these include: